-Action ID Biodiversity mitigation action Location Timing (Project phase) Responsibility Performance Measure Monitoring method Monitoring timing and frequency Reporting (to who, when) Trigger action events during and/or after clearing.
+Action ID Biodiversity mitigation action Location Timing (Project phase) Responsibility Performance Measure Monitoring method Monitoring timing and frequency Reporting (to who, when) Trigger for action Response & adaptive management (corrective action) Relevant BMP Section events during and/or after clearing.
 If mitigation measures and sedimentation controls fail, this could lead to a substantial loss or adverse impact to Booroolong Frog breeding and dispersal habitat.
-An adaptive management plan will be prepared in consultation with NPWS and BCD to address risk of increased sedimentation/run off to the identified breeding habitat and population extent downhill and downstream of the project area.
-Additional or supplementary control measures (i.e., sediment fencing, diversions, and detention ponds) will be implemented at high-risk areas such as the creek crossings at Sheep Station Creek, Cave Gully and Wallaces Creek and at tower structures site ad access roads on the slopes around Yarrangobilly Creek and associated tributaries Additional water quality monitoring points will be installed and monitored in locations to be agreed with NPWS and BCD, which are downhill of the construction footprint and upstream of Booroolong Frog habitat.
-An adaptive management plan as part of the monitoring program will be included in the SWMP to address risk of increased sedimentation/run off to the identified breeding habitat and population extent of the Booroolong Frog downhill and downstream of the project area.
+An adaptive management plan will be prepared in consultation with NPWS and BCD to address risk of increased sedimentation/run off to the identified breeding habitat and population extent downhill and downstream of the project area. • Additional or supplementary control measures (i.e., sediment fencing, diversions, and detention ponds) will be implemented at high-risk areas such as the creek crossings at Sheep Station Creek, Cave Gully and Wallaces Creek and at tower structures site ad access roads on the slopes around Yarrangobilly Creek and associated tributaries Additional water quality monitoring points will be installed and monitored in locations to be agreed with NPWS and BCD, which are downhill of the construction footprint and upstream of Booroolong Frog habitat. • An adaptive management plan as part of the monitoring program will be included in the SWMP to address risk of increased sedimentation/run off to the identified breeding habitat and population extent of the Booroolong Frog downhill and downstream of the project area.
 The plan will be designed to estimate any residual impact if sediment mitigation measures fail.
-Runoff from spoil piles will be managed through the above listed control measures to ensure that there is no contamination or ger for on Response & adaptive management (corrective action) Relevant BMP Section sediment antering waterways or adjacent areas • Accidential splits will be reported to the contractor's environmental representative as soon as the incidential solution so that incidential solution is solution management controls may be required as determined by the maintering program • Sedimment traps or filters (targeting removed) for cases solutionary will be maintering or adjacent to the solution controls may be required as determined by the maintering program • Sedimment traps or filters (targeting removed) of cases solutionary will be maintained as per the scheduled requirements • Other source controls, such as multing and sediment traps and be used in consultation with BCD and NPWS and need to be approved in the CEMP and any deviation from measures by DPIE will need to be sourced in the CEMP where appropriate Disturbed eres will be tradiced microwater capture and contour shaping will need to be sourced in the CEMP where appropriate Disturbed eres will be stabilied and rehabilitated to reduce service with the tradication the tradication of aligned as contal possible, in accordence with the tradications and rehabilitated to reduce service and rehabilitated to reduce device and rehabilitation to reduce the source and rehabilitation to aligned and rehabilitation to aligned and rehabilitation to reduce the source and rehabilitation to reduce the source and rehabilitation to aligned and releved to be scarveted bit method the specified and core colorities to aligned and c ger for on Response & adaptive management (corrective action) Relevant BMP Section
+Runoff from spoil piles will be managed through the above listed control measures to ensure that there is no contamination or

+Action Biodiversity mitigation action Location Timing Responsibility Performance Measure Monitoring method Monitoring Reporting Trigger for Response & Relevant BMP

+ID (Project timing and (to who, action adaptive Section

+phase) frequency when) management

+(corrective action)

+sediment entering waterways or

+adjacent areas

+Accidental spills will be reported to

+the contractor's environmental

+representative as soon as the

+incident is observed so that the site

+can be remediated rapidly

+Implementation of tannin leachate

+management controls may be

+required as determined by the

+monitoring program

+Sediment traps or filters (targeting)

+removal of coarse sediment) will be

+maintained at all discharge

+locations and will be monitored and

+maintained as per the scheduled

+requirements

+Other source controls, such as

+mulching, matting and sediment

+fences may be used in consultation

+with BCD and NPWS and need to

+be approved in the CEMP and any

+deviation from measures by DPIE

+will need to be sought.
+Similarly,

+natural erosion controls

+incorporating organic materials,

+micro water capture and contour

+shaping will need to be approved in

+the CEMP where appropriate

+Disturbed areas will be stabilised

+and rehabilitated to reduce erosion

+potential (i.e. exposure period of

+bare earth).
+This will be particularly

+important for revegetation of slopes

+as soon as possible, in accordance with the rehabilitation plan.

+Landscaping of pervious surfaces

+using native indigenous species

+only.
+Soil loss will be prevented by

+immediate stabilisation of exposed

+surfaces (e.g. use of Jute mesh

+and/or soil binder)

+Any imported fill will be certified at

+source locations to ensure it is

+pathogen and weed free Excavated